Testing and Mocking external Services¶

 So lets clarify the naming:

 - Faking: Means instead of calling the actual API we are faking a result internally, e.g. by using an implementation that dont calls an API but just answers with (fixed) faked results.

 - Mocking: Means we try to use the real code that later (in production) should call the real service.
 But instead of using the real external service we call a separate mock.
 This mock needs to run.

-Faking is good for start.
-Mocking is the right way if you want to test in a more production-like setup.
+Faking is easy and also allows for local independent testing.
+Mocking has the advantage to test your application in a more production-like setup.